gixousiyq/POCO-X3-Pro-Mainline-Guides/distros/ubuntu.md

 - An already partitioned device, If you dont know what partitions do you need; Follow [this guide](/guides/partitioning.md)

 ## Notes
->[!WARNING]
+> [!WARNING]
 >if you think you have made a mistake or something isn't working as intended, reach us in the [Telegram chat](https://t.me/woahelperchat), We will try to help you with everything we can do.

->
->In this guide we will build our distro from scratch, Maybe in the future ready to flash images will be made, But I didnt manage to make one nor my internet supports uploading such file.
+> In this guide we will build our distro from scratch, Maybe in the future ready to flash images will be made, But I didnt manage to make one nor my internet supports uploading such file.

->
->After following this guide you will have Ubuntu 24.04 LTS aarch64 on your device.
+> After following this guide you will have Ubuntu 24.04 LTS aarch64 on your device.

-## Preparing the environment needed to build our system
+### Preparing the environment needed to build our system
 Install [termux application](https://github.com/termux/termux-app/releases/download/v0.118.1/termux-app_v0.118.1+github-debug_arm64-v8a.apk) on your rooted POCO X3 Pro, We will use it throughout this guide, If you have it already you can use it instead of downloading a new one.

+#### Installing required packages
 Run this to install required packages throughout the guide
 ```sh
 apt update && apt upgrade -y && apt install wget tsu
 ```
 During this command it may ask you some questions, Answer all of them with "y", If it didn't it's not an issue, You can proceed with the guide safely

-## Downloading base rootfs
+#### Downloading base rootfs
-This is the rootfs that we will build our system on
+> This is the rootfs that we will build our system on

 Run this to download it
 ```sh
 wget https://cdimage.ubuntu.com/ubuntu-base/releases/24.04/release/ubuntu-base-24.04-base-arm64.tar.gz
 ```

-## Mounting Ubuntu partition
+#### Mounting Ubuntu partition
-We will now mount Ubuntu ext4 partition we created earlier so that we can build our system there.
+> We will now mount Ubuntu ext4 partition we created earlier so that we can build our system there.
 ```sh
 mkdir ubuntu
 su -c mount -t ext4 /dev/block/by-name/ubuntu ubuntu
 ```

-## Applying base rootfs
+### Applying base rootfs
-We will now apply base rootfs to the Ubuntu partition we mounted.
+> We will now apply base rootfs to the Ubuntu partition we mounted.

 Run this to enter root shell
 ```sh